pyspace/pyspace/_sources/tutorials/tutorial_node_chain_online.txt

         :language: yaml

     * data_files
-        This fileds can be left empty for testing purposes.
+        This files can be left empty for testing purposes.

     * potentials
         This field describes every flow which is executed during the live processing.
         In this example there is only one flow called *SineWave*.
 It uses a dataset which is encoded in the raw-eeg format and is located in the default storage directory.
-        Specific node-chains for the processing of the data are referenced for the different processing steps (e.g. prewindowing, postprocessing).
+        Specific node chains for the processing of the data are referenced for the different processing steps (e.g. prewindowing, postprocessing).

     * eeg_server